Smoking the best meats takes proper preparation and tons of patience.

 5. Boston Butt

-The tough connective tissue that makes up the pork shoulder (Boston Butt or Pork Butt) a perfect meat to smoke.
+The tough connective tissue that makes up the pork shoulder (Boston Butt or Pork Butt) makes it a perfect choice to smoke meat.

 Do not rush this pork butt cut as time is needed on this smoke to soften the meat and let the juices flow.